Adam-Harrower/cli/README.md

 ## Bugs
 + The score on the game screen does not always count up for the winning player as it should.
++ I would like to have implemented a high score reset function, best out 3 or 5.
++ There is a problem with the responsiveness at 320px with the player score overlapping the player choices section.

 ## Validator Testing
 + No errors were found using W3C CSS validator.